Before You Sign Up

 What do I do when I receive an event notification?

-• Opt in to the event on the equiwatt app home screen (a popup will ask you to opt in)
+• Opt in to the event on the equiwatt app home screen - a popup will appear asking you to opt in

 • Reminders will be sent if you haven’t responded

-• At the start of the event, reduce electricity use from your cooling devices where possible
+• At the start of the event you are encouraged to reduce electricity use from your cooling devices where possible only.

-• Please do not turn off other devices unless you normally would (e.g., lighting, large kitchen appliances, EV charging or battery export)
+• Please do not turn off any other devices unless you normally would, such as lighting, large kitchen appliances (e.g. oven, washer, dryer, microwave), EV charging or battery export

 How do I reduce my cooling energy use?